Europe makes final push in talks to avert new Russian war in Ukraine

 Russia denies any part in the war, calling it an “internal” Ukraine conflict.
 The Minsk Agreement has made no progress in ending the crisis and returning eastern Ukraine to Kyiv’s control.
 In recent years, Russia has intervened by issuing Russian passports to residents of eastern Ukraine, enabling them to vote in Russian elections.

-A member of the Russian delegation in Wednesday’s NATO-Russia Council talks, Deputy Foreign Minister Alexander Grushko said the talks were frank and indicated there remained “a long list of differences on fundamental issues.”
+A member of the Russian delegation in Wednesday’s NATO-Russia Council talks, Deputy Foreign Minister Alexander Grushko, said the talks were frank and indicated there remained “a long list of differences on fundamental issues.”

 He accused NATO of “trying to gain supremacy in all areas and in all possible theaters of war” and warned that any further deterioration in relations could lead to “the most unpredictable and most severe consequences for European security.”

-U.S. Deputy Secretary of State Wendy Sherman, said NATO allies showed a united face at the meeting in support of NATO’s open door policy and the right of every country to determine its own security arrangements.
-She added it was too early to say whether the talks would avert the threat of war, but this would become clearer after Russia’s delegations to the series of talks this week returned to Moscow and report to Putin.
+U.S. Deputy Secretary of State Wendy Sherman said NATO allies showed a united face at the meeting in support of NATO’s open door policy and the right of every country to determine its own security arrangements.
+She added it was too early to say whether the talks would avert the threat of war, but this would become clearer after Russia’s delegations to the series of talks this week returned to Moscow and reported to Putin.

 “And everyone, Russia most of all, will have to decide whether they really are about security, in which case they should engage or whether this was all a pretext — and they may not even know yet,” Sherman said.